-The permissions of the user who schedules a job determine the data that the report exposes.
+The permissions of the user who schedules a job determines the data that is exposed.
 For example, Gloria only has access to inventory data from the Southeast US region.
 A report that she schedules only shows data from that region, even when the report is viewed by users in other regions.
 Other users schedule the report themselves to see the data for their own regions.

-Sensitive data could be exposed to unauthorized users if you schedule a job as an administrative user with no data restrictions because the report will contain all requested data in the data source.
-Any user who receives the report can view all the data regardless of the user's access restrictions.
+Sensitive data could be exposed to unauthorized users if you schedule a job as an administrative user with no data restrictions because the output will contain all requested data in the data source.
+Any user who receives the output can view all the data regardless of the user's access restrictions.